saucepoint/v4-constant-sum/README.md

         * the inbound token is added to the hook's reserves
     2. an *equivalent* number of outbound tokens is sent from the hook to the PoolManager
         * the outbound token is removed from the hook's reserves
-        * this creates a credit, that the swap router can claim and send to the swapper
+        * this creates a credit -- the swap router claims it and sends it to the swapper

 ---